About the exhibition

 Involved in Still in my Mind are a number of artists associated with the art centre.
 These include senior artists Violet Nanaku Wadrill, Jimmy and Biddy Wavehill, Connie Ngarmeiye, Theresa Yibwoin, Pauline Ryan, Ena and Sarah Oscar, Michael George and younger artists Serena Donald, Leah Leaman and Dylan Miller.

-This is an Artback NT touring exhibition developed in partnership between Brenda L. Croft, Karungkarni Art and Culture Aboriginal Corporation, UNSW Galleries, UNSW Art & Design, UQ Art Museum, with support from the Australian Research Council Discovery Indigenous Award, and Australian Research Council Centre of Excellence for the Dynamics of Language, UQ.
+This is an Artback NT touring exhibition developed in partnership between Brenda L. Croft, Karungkarni Art and Culture Aboriginal Corporation, UNSW Galleries, UNSW Art & Design, UQ Art Museum, with support from the Australian Research Council Discovery Indigenous Award, Australian Research Council Centre of Excellence for the Dynamics of Language, UQ and supported by Visions of Australia.